Simple Rituals, Powerful Benefits:

 One-Stop Wellness: Groceries & Products Delivered Together

-Thanks to Amazon’s ownership of Whole Foods, it’s now easier than ever to buy your ginger and other groceries by adding them to your Amazon cart alongside books, supplements, or household essentials and have everything delivered in one go.
+Thanks to Amazon’s ownership of Whole Foods, it’s now easier than ever to buy your ginger and other groceries by adding them to your Amazon cart alongside household essentials, supplements, or books—and have everything delivered in one go.
 Not only is it convenient, but bundling deliveries also helps reduce your carbon footprint by cutting down on extra packaging and transportation.
+At checkout, Amazon highlights delivery dates with the lowest carbon impact, so you can choose the most sustainable option with just one extra click.
 A small shift with a big impact—for your time, your wellness rituals, and the planet.

 Here's a link to fresh organic ginger to add to your cart before you forget: Organic Ginger Root